 Nondiscrimination in Education and Employment Policy

 The responsibility for implementation of this policy is assigned to the Chief Diversity Officer, who may delegate duties as appropriate.
-The Office of Diversity and Equity will promptly address each complaint and make reasonable efforts to expeditiously affect a resolution.
+The Office for Equity & Inclusion will promptly address each complaint and make reasonable efforts to expeditiously affect a resolution.
 The investigation of such complaints will be managed with appropriate sensitivity.

 State and federal agencies that process discrimination complaints

 Several state and federal agencies enforce laws concerning discrimination in employment and education.
 Because each agency has its own limitation period for filing complaints, the complainant should contact the agency for accurate advice.
 The following is a list of some of those agencies.

 Offices of the Connecticut Commission on Human Rights and Opportunities

 999 Asylum Avenue, Hartford, CT 06105 (860) 566-7710